Skip to content

 Updated:

-CFP Bracket projection following Week 3 results.
+CFP Bracket projection based on first Committee Rankings released November 4, 2025.
 Will be updated weekly through Selection Sunday on December 7, 2025.

-One major format change: the four highest-ranked teams get first-round byes, regardless of conference championships.
+One major format change from last year: the four highest-ranked teams get first-round byes, period.
+Conference championships don’t guarantee a bye anymore.
 This fixes last year’s wonky seeding that saw all four bye teams lose their opening games.

 First-round games will be played on campus on Dec.
 19-20.
 Quarterfinals take place at bowl sites on Dec.
 31 and Jan.
 1, followed by the semifinals at the Fiesta and Peach Bowls on Jan.
 8-9.
 The national championship is set for Jan.
 19, 2026, at Hard Rock Stadium in Miami Gardens, Florida.